Artist in Residence

 creative solutions to societal needs

-The Office of Sustainability Artist in Residence Program is a collaboration between the Office of Sustainability Internship Program, the Lamar Dodd School of Art, and Ideas for Creative Exploration (ICE).
+The Office of Sustainability Artist in Residence Program is a collaboration between the Office of Sustainability Internship Program, Lamar Dodd School of Art, and the UGA Arts Collaborative.
 An interdisciplinary initiative for the arts at UGA, student artists apply creativity to real-world challenges.

 Connecting Diverse Communities Through Athens' Stories, Symbols and Sounds of Resilience.
 Imagination Squared is a free social experiment that incites contemplation and conversation on how we strengthen and adapt in a rapidly changing world.
 Free five-inch wood squares are offered around Athens for individuals or teams to modify as they consider the role resilience plays in their lives or research.
 After squares are returned, participants may add stories of resilience.
 Stories and squares are uploaded on imaginationsquared.org.
 The official unveiling of all returned squares will be exhibited at The Lyndon House in Athens, GA in October, 2020.
 Later, Imagination Squared will be gifted to the City of Athens for permanent installation.